**Please contact us for a free 15 minute initial telephone consultation**

 In England, people have the right to choose where they receive various services related to health.
 For Autism and ADHD assessments, some teams have a Right to Choose contract.
 This means the NHS pays them directly to complete assessments for people and then the person seeking an assessment does not pay.
 These contracts are usually with very big organisations.
 We do not have an NHS Right to Choose contract and have not sought one.
 We are a small team of experienced NHS clinicians who offer a neuro-affirming and thorough assessment service that is tailored to individual needs.
 Our priority is keeping wait times low for people we work with.
 As a small team with other commitments including NHS jobs, we are not able to seek this kind of contract without it significantly impacting waiting times for people.
 We offer self-funded assessments but we are happy to discuss ways to spread this payment as needed.

-*How do you assess children and young adults for Autism and/or ADHD?
+*How do you assess children and adults for Autism and/or ADHD?

-Please see our specific 'what we do' pages for more information about the assessment stages for each process in detail.
+Please see our specific 'what we do' pages for more detailed information about each of our assessment processes.

 Please be aware that most NHS Trusts offer Autism and ADHD assessment for children and young people for free.
 Your first course of action might be to speak to your school Special Educational Needs Coordinator or GP to ask them to make a referral for you or your child.
 Please be aware that most services currently have long waiting times in the NHS.